shuchenliu/mygenerank-api/README.md

 ## Introduction

-This repository contains the Django-REST API and wrapper for the computation layer of MyGeneRank, a study run by the Scripps Translational Science Institute.
+This repository contains the Django-REST API and wrapper for the computation layer of MyGeneRank, a study run by the Scripps Research Translational Institute.

 ## About the Study